ForestAdmin/agent-nodejs/docs/agent-customization/relationships.md

 - Links collections which came from different data sources
 - Add links between collections from the same data source which were not provided out of the box

-When jointures are defined between collections Forest Admin acts as if the two collections were linked with a native relationships:
+When relationships are defined between collections Forest Admin acts as if the two collections were natively linked.

-- The relation can be traversed in the user interface
-- Actions, charts, fields and segments can be created using fields from both sides of the relations.

-## Example
+# Example

-### Inter-Datasource relationship
+## Inter-Datasource relationship

 In this simple example, we have two collections which are not linked together: